andrewpak/my-dwm/README.md

 The isCol function is still in drw.c, just commented out.
 I left it there in case I need to reference it later.

+The status bar is handled by dwmblocks and is required for it to work as I have it on my machine.

+The weather is retrieved through a simple shell script that runs `curl wttr.in` once per day.